List of Subjects

 Special Considerations

-The subject complements Accounting, Business Studies and Mathematics, and provides an excellent foundation for degree programmes in Economics, Commerce, European Studies, or related disciplines offered by the University of Malta.
+The subject complements Accounting, Business Studies, and Mathematics, and provides an excellent foundation for degree programmes in Economics, Commerce, European Studies, or related disciplines offered by the University of Malta.

-Geography is the comprehensive study of locations and the dynamic interactions between humans and their environment.
+Geography is the comprehensive study of places and the dynamic interactions between humans and their environment.
 It encompasses the investigation of social, cultural, economic, and physical dimensions.
 Consequently, the discipline adopts a holistic approach, examining local, regional, and global perspectives.
 Students develop analytical and problem-solving skills that will be valuable for future research and careers.
-A background in Geography is essential for those who aspire to build their careers in environmental management, spatial and urban planning, transportation, agriculture, fisheries, meteorology, aviation, law enforcement, military service, and tourism.
+A background in Geography is essential for those who aspire to pursue careers in environmental management, spatial and urban planning, transportation, agriculture, fisheries, meteorology, aviation, law enforcement, military service, and tourism.

 Advanced Level